 *1634-1674 performed in years ending in 4; 1680-2010 performed in years ending in 0; 1770 & 1940 cancelled; 1810, 1920 & 2020 rescheduled; Off-cycle performances in 1934 & 1984.

-Our journey begins as we board our flight to Berlin, Germany.
+Your journey begins as you board the flight to Berlin, Germany

 We meet our tour manager and coach driver.
 A local guide joins us for a tour of the city.
 We see the famous Brandenburg Gate, the Kaiser Wilhelm Memorial Church, the Cathedral, the Reichstag building and the lively boulevards.
 This city has undergone momentous change in the 25 years since reunification.
 We stop to visit the Checkpoint Charlie Museum with the afternoon to relax before our welcome dinner.
 D